terraform-ibm-modules/terraform-ibm-appid/solutions/fscloud/README.md

-# Financial Services compliant example
+# Financial Services compliant AppID Deployable Architecture (DA)

-This example uses the [Profile for IBM Cloud Framework for Financial Services](https://github.com/terraform-ibm-modules/terraform-ibm-appid/tree/main/profiles/fscloud) to provision an IBM AppID instance.
+This DA uses the [Profile for IBM Cloud Framework for Financial Services](https://github.com/terraform-ibm-modules/terraform-ibm-appid/tree/main/profiles/fscloud) to provision an IBM AppID instance.

-The following resources are provisioned by this example:
+The following resources are provisioned by this DA:

 - A new resource group if one is not passed in.
 - Creates serviceIds for "Reader", "Manager" and "Writer" roles.